Mental Health Challenges LGBTQ+ Students May Face & How Colleges Might Address Them

 Seeking support as an LGBTQIA+ student?

-Research has found that online therapy may be as effective as traditional in-person therapy at addressing mental health concerns, including those more likely to impact LGBTQ college students.
-One study examined the use of online therapy in treating depression and anxiety symptoms and found that symptom reduction was comparable to in-person treatment.
+Research indicates that online therapy may often be as effective as traditional in-person therapy for addressing various mental health concerns, including those more likely to impact LGBTQ+ college students.
+For example, a 2020 study examined the effectiveness of online therapy for treating depression and anxiety symptoms.
+Its findings suggest that clients who engaged in online therapy experienced a similar level of symptom reduction as those who engaged in in-person therapy.

 Takeaway